nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ---
 ![](./jarednielsen-little-book-big-o-cover-200x300.png)

-This article is an excerpt from _The Little Book of Big O_.
-[Pre-order it today!](https://gum.co/big-o)
+This article is an excerpt from [The Little Book of Big O](https://gum.co/big-o).

 ---